 If you’re a parent with a toddler or young children, New Year’s Eve parties are probably off the table, right?
 Unless you’re rolling in cash and willing to be pay a premium for a New Year’s Eve babysitter, or you’re lucky enough to have cooperative grandparents, a night on the town is probably out of the question.
 And to be honest, once I hit my 30s, even if I could have I didn’t want to.
-Truth be told, with a two-year-old and a four-year-old, I’d rather not stay up to the wee hours anyway.
+Truth be told, with two young kids who I know will be up far earlier than I’d like the next morning, I’d rather not stay up to the wee hours anyway.
 So is all the fun over then?
 No!
 Here are 20 ideas for celebrating a kid-friendly New Year’s Eve at home.

 - Host a New Year’s Eve fancy dinner at home.
 Dress up in something sparkly and eat dinner off the good dishes.
 (If you’re like me they’re probably still out from Christmas dinner anyway.)
 Sparkling cider makes a fantastic mocktail.